-- Undergrad researchers' salaries determined by Financial Aid Office.
-Positions are estimated in budgets as hourly positions (currently \$11.50 per hour) with 7.65% FICA. - After graduation, an undergrad finishing up a particular project is treated as a temporary employee, then would continue making the same rate of pay plus FICA at 7.65%.
+- Undergrad researchers' salaries are determined by Financial Aid Office.
+Positions are estimated in budgets as hourly positions (currently \$15 per hour) with 7.65% FICA. - After graduation, an undergrad finishing up a particular project is treated as a temporary employee, then would continue making the same rate of pay plus FICA at 7.65%. - > Some undergraduates may be "participants" as opposed to undergraduate employees.
+Please contact Financial Aid with any questions.